newmacuser/Strong-password-generator/README.md

 # Strong-password-generator
-Description: This is a password generator that creates a strong 16-character password that contains a mixture of both uppercase and lowercase letters, numbers, and special characters.
+Description: This is a generator that creates a strong 16-character password that contains a mixture of both uppercase and lowercase letters, numbers, and special characters.

 Requirement: Must be executed on a Linux machine running Ubuntu OS 20.04 or higher.